Analysis | The tricky politics of court-packing for Joe Biden

 If Biden suddenly supported this, it would force Democratic challengers trying to unseat these senators in swing or red states to go on the record about court expansion and risk opening themselves up to Republican attacks or being at odds with their party’s nominee.

-But there is a force on the left that wants Democrats to fight back as hard as possible after Republicans put so many conservatives on the court these last three years: After Trump nominated Barrett to fill the seat vacated by the late, liberal icon Ruth Bader Ginsburg, groups on the left were putting extreme pressure on Senate Democrats to resist Barrett’s nomination any way they could.
+But there is a force on the left that wants Democrats to fight back as hard as possible after Republicans put so many conservatives on the court these last three years: After Trump nominated Barrett to fill the seat vacated by the late liberal icon Ruth Bader Ginsburg, groups on the left put extreme pressure on Senate Democrats to resist Barrett’s nomination any way they could.
 There was even some talk of just not showing up for her hearing, something Senate Democratic leaders quickly dismissed.

-At the end of this week’s confirmation hearings, a liberal group actually called for the removal of the top Democrat on the committee, Sen. Dianne Feinstein (D-Calif.), for praising Republicans for how smoothly it went and giving Senate Judiciary Chairman Lindsey O. Graham (R-S.C.) a hug.
+At the end of this week’s confirmation hearings, a liberal group called for the removal of the top Democrat on the committee, Sen. Dianne Feinstein (D-Calif.), for praising Republicans for how smoothly it went and giving Senate Judiciary Chairman Lindsey O. Graham (R-S.C.) a hug.

 Expanding the court specifically gained traction during this year’s Democratic presidential primaries.
-As many as 11 candidates were at least open to it, spanning the political spectrum from Sen. Elizabeth Warren (D-Mass.) to former South Bend, Ind., mayor Pete Buttigieg.
+As many as 11 candidates were at least open to it, spanning the political spectrum from Sen. Elizabeth Warren (Mass.) to former South Bend, Ind., mayor Pete Buttigieg.

 Packing the court has been historically controversial: Biden had previously opposed it, warning that doing so could come back to haunt Democrats when they are out of power.